-Urinary incontinence doubles risk of postpartum depressionJune 20th, 2011 in Health /
+Urinary incontinence doubles risk of postpartum depressionJune 20, 2011 in Medicine & Health / Health

 Women with urinary incontinence after giving birth are almost twice as likely to develop postpartum depression as those without incontinence, according to a new study led by Wendy Sword, a professor in McMaster University's School of Nursing.

 Postpartum depression negatively affects the mother, child, partner, and other children in the family.
 According to the Canadian Mental Health Association, up to 20 per cent of new mothers experience postpartum depression and an estimated 10 to 35 per cent of women will experience a recurrence of postpartum depression.

 In their research, appearing online in the British Journal of Obstetrics and Gynecology, Sword and her colleagues set out to examine the relationship between mode of delivery and postpartum depression at six weeks following hospital discharge.
 They evaluated almost 1,900 new mothers.
 One-third had C-section deliveries.

 Almost eight per cent had postpartum depression at six weeks after discharge.

 The research team found no association between postpartum depression and mode of delivery, and this finding is consistent with previous studies.